OpenLiberty/ci.docker/docs/liberty-server-customization.md

 ### Renaming a Liberty server using Liberty InstantOn

-To rename a Liberty server using Liberty InstantOn, include the `SERVER_NAME` variable when building the image.
+To rename a Liberty server using Liberty InstantOn, include the `SERVER_NAME` environment variable before configuring the image.

 ```Dockerfile
 FROM icr.io/appcafe/open-liberty:beta-instanton